Readit News logoReadit News

 Makes me wonder how many people would use YTM if they only had the full premium option, but will split subscriptions across YT and Spotify with this new offering.

-jacek · 6 months ago
+jacek · a year ago

 NewPipe/PipePipe are Android alternatives with background play.

-sundarurfriend · 6 months ago
+sundarurfriend · a year ago

 YouTube ensures that this option remains as annoying as possible though, requiring constant (~weekly) updates to the NewPipe app - I assume they keep introducing tiny incompatible changes to the way video downloads work just so that NewPipe will have to keep adapting and pushing out new updates.